 Determining Need For Financial Aid

 Milton Academy uses the analysis system of School and Student Service for Financial Aid (SSS) to assess need.
 Milton defines “need” as the difference between the total cost of attendance (tuition, fees, etc.) and a family’s ability to pay that cost.
-The need assessment is based upon 2017 and 2018 income and family expenses, assets and liabilities, family size, cost of living and the number of children for whom a family must pay tuition.
+The need assessment is based upon 2018 income and family expenses, assets and liabilities, family size, cost of living and the number of children for whom a family must pay tuition.
 Milton expects that all parents who seek aid will be employed, unless they are caretakers for children under the age of five, provide live-in care for an elderly dependent, or have a prohibitive disability.

 In the case of divorced or separated parents, both natural parents are required to complete financial aid applications, and the income and assets of both parents (and new spouses, if any) are taken into consideration.